 Buying The Correct Watch

-Leather & Silicone/Rubber: These straps are easily adjusted at any time by pulling the clasp to the correct hole.
-If your wrist is still too small or large then get in contact and we will see if we can sort a different sized strap or potentially get more holes punched in.
+- Leather & Silicone/Rubber: These straps are easily adjusted at any time by pulling the clasp to the correct hole.
+If your wrist is still too small – or too large – then contact us and we’ll see if we can find you a different sized strap.
+That or punch in some more holes.

-Mesh Bracelet: Mesh bracelets are the most adjustable.
-Simply un-clip from the current position by lifting the metal section that the arrow directs to.
+Mesh Bracelet: Mesh bracelets are the easiest to adjust.
+Simply un-clip from its current position by lifting the metal section in the direction of the arrow.
 Once lifted, move to the correct position and close shut.
+Easy.

 Metal Link bracelet: Although these bracelets are the most difficult to adjust, there are several options available:

 - A jeweller will remove links for a small fee.

 - We can also do it for you – contact us and we’ll make the adjustment for you – but beware that this will void the return period.